stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 <span style="color:red">**Be very careful and do this at your OWN RISK!**</span>

 This step is not necessary and can be recommended only for hardcore gamers with experience building own rigs.
+Razer already using very good thermal paste so re-paste thermal paste is not very useful until liquid metal will be used.
+And Grizzly maybe the best one.
+Read more about liquid metal thermal paste and all issues he can cause before make decision and go forward.

 **Useful information**